Application

 section of the application configuration.

 Please note that in this section you configure the CPU allocated by the cluster for your application and that cannot consume more than this value.
-Even if the application is underused and consume less resources, the cluster will still reserve the selected amount of CPU.
+Even if the application is underused and consumes fewer resources, the cluster will still reserve the selected amount of CPU.

 RAM